 Auckland Transport (AT) has made an election signs bylaw to provide for a consistent set of controls for election signs and a system of determining where election signs can be displayed across all of Auckland, for parliamentary and local authority elections.

-- Find out about the recent amendments to the bylaw.
+- Download the feedback report on 2017 amendments to the bylaw.

 - View the lists of the election sign sites.

 - View the list of sites for v-shaped election signs.

 What an election sign is

 An election sign is any sign or any part of a sign (including the frame and supporting structure) that encourages people to vote for a candidate or party in a General Election, Local Election, by-election, public referendum, or election for the Auckland Energy Consumer Trust.

 The election signs bylaw sets out provisions to regulate election signs to be displayed on specified public sites, on vehicles, and on private sites.

 The main purpose of the bylaw is to ensure that safety issues are considered and amenity values are retained when candidates erect election signs.
 The aim is to provide certainty for candidates, political parties, and the public, by having a consistent set of controls for the display of election signs on public sites, private sites and on vehicles.

 The bylaw was made on 30 May 2013, was amended on 12 August 2013, 18 July 2014, and 1 August 2017.

 In June 2017, AT proposed amending the bylaw to clarify controls relating to the display of election signs.
 The amendments also remove the present restriction limiting the display of election signs to the nine week period preceding a general election, local election or election for the Auckland Energy Consumer Trust.

 We consulted on this proposal from 6 June to 26 June 2017 and received 51 submissions in total.